UK prepares new law to break up errant banks

 London's structural reforms go further than France and Germany, which, like the United States, are only demanding that banks separate out their proprietary trading, where they invest the banks' own funds, from the rest of their businesses.

-Germany is however considering a new law that would see executives jailed for up to five years if found guilty of reckless behaviour that jeopardises their bank, a move described by a senior government source in Berlin as a signal to Europe, which is seen as not moving fast enough on the issue.
+The German government is, however, considering a new law that would see executives jailed for up to five years if they are found guilty of reckless behaviour that jeopardises their bank.

+"We want to send a signal to Europe with this," a senior government source in Berlin said, adding that EU moves in this direction "have not been fast enough".

 Osborne said Britain could ban directors of failed banks from working in the industry.